 Results and Discussion

 Certainly!
-In this section, we will delve into the noteworthy advancements achieved in the ongoing development of Ramkolek subsequent to the initiation of SNTSDEV.
+In this section, we will delve into the noteworthy advancements achieved in the ongoing development of Ramkolek after the initiation of SNTSDEV.
 The dedicated team has proactively delved into the comprehensive backlog, diligently tackling various items to make substantial headway in bringing Ramkolek to fruition.
-Demonstrating unwavering commitment and expertise, the team has successfully materialized a number of key features integral to the robust functionality of Ramkolek.
+Demonstrating unwavering commitment and expertise, the team has successfully materialized several key features integral to the robust functionality of Ramkolek.
 Their concerted efforts and meticulous attention to detail have laid a solid foundation for the continued evolution of this innovative project.

 Release Plan

 The team will present their progress after each sprint.
-The schedule for the project is available in the gantt charts in Appendix A.
+The schedule for the project is available in the Gantt charts in Appendix A.

 Prototype